Media

 "How Shireen Abu Akleh was killed"

-Supported reasoning about gunshot timing, camera geometry, trajectories, and location bounds.
-The analysis helped connect visual evidence with scene constraints under uncertainty.
+Supported audio-visual reasoning about gunshot timing, camera geometry, trajectories, and location bounds, cross-checking footage, timestamps, and viewpoints while connecting visual evidence with scene constraints under uncertainty and incomplete observations.

 Methods: audio-visual sync, camera geometry, trajectory analysis, localization.